 There are two major types of warrant in Maryland, either of which may result in your arrest.
 There are arrest warrants, which are secret, and bench warrants, which are not.
 I have years of experience dealing with both types of warrant, and I can often get them withdrawn, so that you are never arrested at all.
 Even when the warrant cannot be recalled, I can help ensure that your arrest warrant does not become a lengthy jail sentence.

-In the event that you are arrested, I can convince judges and court commissioners that you should be released.
+In the event that you are arrested, or if the warrant cannot be recalled, I can convince judges and court commissioners that you should be released.
 I can also help you by carefully planning when, where, and how you are arrested.
 A well-chosen time and place of arrest can change the time spent in jail waiting for a judge or commissioner to become available from multiple days to only a few hours.
 Careful planning of an arrest can even make the difference between prompt release and a pretrial jail stay that could last for months.

 If you are arrested out of state on a warrant from Maryland, you also may be held as a fugitive and have to go through the extradition process.
 The extradition process can easily result in weeks spent waiting in jail in the other state, even if a Maryland arrest would have resulted in your immediate release.